Grab FREE Ebook on Getting the First 1K Visits To Your Website

 - Disclaimer Page (example).
 Includes legal notice limiting liabilities you may suffer concerning your website.

 After setting up the basic pages, next is writing the content.

 When writing, you do not have to write about whatever comes to your mind!
 Your writing should be planned and strategic.

-Not considering the questions above will make you write content that you will end up reading for alone.
+Not considering the questions above will make you write content you will end up reading alone.

 You do not want that!

-Writing content can be hard especially if you do not know how to go about the whole process the right way.
+Writing content can be hard, especially if you do not know how to go about the whole process correctly.

 What is SEO?

 SEO (Search Engine Optimization) refers to the techniques used to make your content be picked up by search engines like Google, Bing, and Yandex to get traffic.

 SEO helps your content to reach your target audience.
 It can be complex for newbies if approached the wrong way.